Understanding CMMC 2.0

 What is CMMC 2.0?

-CMMC 2.0 is a comprehensive framework that aims to standardize cybersecurity practices across all entities within the DIB.
+CMMC 2.0 is a tiered certification framework that aims to standardize cybersecurity practices across all entities within the DIB.
 It builds upon existing standards such as NIST SP 800-171, streamlining requirements and focusing on critical security practices.
 The model is designed to protect Controlled Unclassified Information (CUI) and Federal Contract Information (FCI) from cyber threats.

 Key Changes in CMMC 2.0